The 7 best wireless temperature transmitters and their sensors in 2019

 Yokogawa has a really flexible device in the YTMX580, with up to eight inputs!
 Having one transmitter that can read eight different points in your process makes adding new points a breeze.

 It has decent juice, with a battery that should last up to 6 years and an update rate of 60 seconds.
 As with most of these devices, the YTMX580 supports a variety of sensors like thermocouples, RTDs, millivolts, ohms and current input.
-Yokogawa has more deets here.

 SITRANS TF280 – SIEMENS

-Siemens has a strong position on the automation market and can provide the whole package – system, instrumentation, and services.
+Siemens has a strong position in the automation market and can provide the whole package – system, instrumentation, and services.
 However, this simple wireless temperature transmitter provides more cost benefits than flexibility.
 Let me know in the comments if you have one of these and feel like you’ve gotten good value for your savings.

 The TF280 only supports RTD sensors, but at least you can choose among two, three, or four wires.
 It also promises a battery life of up to 5 years with update times in minutes.
 Compared with the competitors, this device falls a little short here.

 You have a display for local setup, and that’s about all I know at this point.
 Although it offers good cost benefits, check it against the cost of battery replacement for the life of your application.
-For more on the TF280, go here.

 TT481WH – SMAR